Rhode Island v. U.S. Department of Interior, Revolution Wind LLC v. Burgum – Rule of Law (CT, RI)

 Summary

-Lawyers from States United are serving as pro-bono counsel to the state of Rhode Island on the case.
+Lawyers from States United are serving as pro bono counsel to the state of Rhode Island on the case.

-Connecticut and Rhode Island allege that the government’s actions plainly violate federal law.
-BOEM not only violated the APA by taking immediate action without consulting stakeholders; the agency also suspended Revolution Wind’s lease operations outside of the process mandated by OCSLA.
-That law says that once a lease is granted, it can only be suspended to comply with a judicial decree, when necessary to prevent immediate harm or damage to life, or when necessary for national security or defense.
+The OCSLA says that once a lease is granted, it can only be suspended in certain narrow cases, to comply with a court order, when necessary to prevent immediate harm or damage to life, or when necessary for national security or defense.
 The states argue in their complaint that the federal government has not identified any such condition justifying lease suspension.
 Instead, the stop-work letter from BOEM cites general “concerns” with the Revolution Wind project.
 Further, the states say the stop-work order threatens their ability to secure reliable and affordable electricity and puts jobs at risk.

 Latest update